Art Therapy (MA)

 ECTS Credits: 90

-Department of Arts in Health & Community Practice, CIT Crawford College of Art & Design
+Department of Arts in Health and Education, CIT Crawford College of Art & Design

 Location: Sullivans Quay Campus, Cork

 Students should note that Fees quoted relate to the academic year 2017-2018 only and are subject to change on an annual basis.

 For information on visa requirements, please visit www.cit.ie/international

 EU Applicants €2.650 per annum over three years.

 The USI membership levy of €7.00 has been introduced as a result of a referendum where students opted to affiliate to the national Students’ Union.
 This levy must be paid before the start of Semester 1.

 The training can be completed over either a full-time period of two years or ACCS (part-time mode) of three years.

 Attendance of four days per week on the full-time course (two college days and two clinical placement days) and two days per week on the part-time/ACCS course (one college day and one clinical placement day).

 In either case, students must complete all the mandatory modules.